 For the purpose of this standard, the definitions given in IS 7062 shall apply, in addition to the following:

-3.1 Boiling Point — temperature at which the vapor pressure of a liquid equals the absolute external pressure at the liquid vapor interface.
+3.1 Boiling Point — Temperature at which the vapor pressure of a liquid equals the absolute external pressure at the liquid vapor interface.

 3.2 Boiling Range — Boiling range refers to the temperature range of a laboratory distillation (difference in temperature recorded) of a refrigerant from 5 percent to 85 percent evaporation is complete.

-3.3 Bubble Point — the liquid saturation temperature of a refrigerant at the specified pressure; the temperature at which a liquid refrigerant first begins to boil.
+3.3 Bubble Point — The liquid saturation temperature of a refrigerant at the specified pressure; the temperature at which a liquid refrigerant first begins to boil.
 The bubble point of a zeotropic refrigerant blend, at constant pressure, is lower than the dew point.

-3.4 Bubble-Point Temperature — a liquid-vapor equilibrium points for a volatile pure liquid or for a multicomponent mixture of miscible, volatile, pure component liquids, in the absence of non-condensable, where the temperature of the mixture at a defined pressure is the minimum temperature required for a vapor bubble to form in the liquid.
+3.4 Bubble-Point Temperature — A liquid-vapor equilibrium points for a volatile pure liquid or for a multicomponent mixture of miscible, volatile, pure component liquids, in the absence of non-condensable, where the temperature of the mixture at a defined pressure is the minimum temperature required for a vapor bubble to form in the liquid.

-3.5 Critical Temperature — the critical temperature of a refrigerant is the temperature at which the refrigerant can no longer back from vapor state to liquid state regardless of the pressure.
+3.5 Critical Temperature — The critical temperature of a refrigerant is the temperature at which the refrigerant can no longer back from vapor state to liquid state regardless of the pressure.

-3.6 Dew-point Temperature — temperature of moist air saturated at pressure p, with the same humidity ratio was that of the given sample of moist air.
+3.6 Dew-point Temperature — Temperature of moist air saturated at pressure p, with the same humidity ratio was that of the given sample of moist air.
 It is defined as the solution td(p, W) of the equation: Ws(p, td) = W.

 3.7 Recycled Refrigerant — Recycled refrigerant is a material that has been recovered during production process but not meeting the specifications.
 It is finally processed into finished product to meet the prescribed specifications.
 Reclaimed refrigerants are not considered as recycled refrigerants.